-In contrast, the CREO BBL is a safe procedure as the BEST-F technique injects excess fat superficially over the gluteal muscle.
-With 0 reports of mortality, the BEST-F technique significantly reduces the risk of fat leaking into the gluteal vein and resulting in fat embolisms.
-Furthermore, using a guided ultrasound device, this technique allows the surgeon to produce the results of a traditional BBL safely and with greater precision.
+The BEST-F technique injects excess fat superficially over the gluteal muscle, which significantly reduces the risk of fat leaking into the gluteal vein.
+Furthermore, by using a guided ultrasound device, this technique allows the surgeon to produce the results of a traditional BBL safely and with greater precision.

 Types of BBL Shapes

 V-shaped butts, also called inverted butts, are fuller at the top of the buttocks and flatter at the bottom.
-Therefore, those with V-shaped butts have narrow hips and sometimes carry excess fat in the abdomen.
+Those with V-shaped butts have narrow hips and sometimes carry excess fat in the abdomen.
 A BBL can transform a V-shaped buttock into a more rounded bottom with fuller hips.

-An H-shaped butt, also called a square-shaped butt, has a flat appearance that lacks curves between the hips and thighs that give the buttock its shape.
-Instead, those with an H-shaped butt tend to carry fat in their waist in the form of love handles and have high hip bones.
-A BBL can transform an H-shaped buttock into the more desirable O or A-shaped bottom.
+A H-shaped butt, also known as a square-shaped butt, has a flat appearance that lacks curves between the hips and thighs.
+Those with a H-shaped butt tend to carry fat in their waist in the form of love handles and have high hip bones.
+A BBL can transform a H-shaped buttock into the more desirable O or A-shaped bottom.

 An A-shaped butt, also called an inverted heart-shaped butt, is narrow towards the top of the buttock and fuller at the lower region of the buttock.
 Many patients wish to achieve this shape, and those who already possess it usually have an hourglass or pear-shaped figure with a slim waist and wide hips.
 With a BBL procedure, those with an A-shaped butt can make the shape of their buttock more prominent and accentuate their figure.